-This past year I was blessed to get the chance to present for several local associations and state and national conferences.
-Up until about three years ago, I found the idea of presenting terrifying, intimidating, and completely out of my reach.
+This past year, I was blessed to have the chance to present to several local associations and state and national conferences.
+Until about three years ago, I found presenting terrifying, intimidating, and completely out of my reach.

 Luckily, my inner drive, curiosity, and motivation didn’t let those feelings of fear and inadequacy stop me from giving it a shot.
-In return, I have realized speaking to other teachers is more rewarding than intimidating, more energizing than terrifying, and more within reach to those who persevere (and continually polish those proposals LOL).
+In return, speaking to other teachers is more rewarding than intimidating, energizing than terrifying, and more within reach to those who persevere (and continually polish those proposals, LOL).

-Psst…If you’re interested in what I’ve learned along my presenting journey then check out the post Tips for Presenting: Tools, Resources, and a Pep Talk.
+Psst…If you’re interested in what I’ve learned along my presenting journey, check out the post Tips for Presenting: Tools, Resources, and a Pep Talk.

 Let’s take a quick peek at those of you I was able to be with this past year!